mahmoudabdelsattarmuhammad/mahmoud.github.io/_posts/2019-02-21-adpot-fail-right.md

 date: 2019-02-21
 ---

-In some fields like entrepreneurship and project management high ratio of failure is so normal, so sometimes failure is not an option, but the way of failing is
+In entrepreneurship high ratio of failure is so normal, so sometimes failure is not an option, but the way of failing is

 Failing slow always the worst choice ever, it is like bleeding to death but it sometimes happens because lack of experience or escalation of commitment bias